Great Nonprofit Board Members: Their Qualities and Habits

 Preparedness for Events

 As important as passion and enthusiasm are, ideally a board member will also be prepared for all board member occasions.
-The most prominent of these is board meeting preparation.
+The most prominent of these is how you prepare to conduct a successful board meeting.
 A director who shows up to meetings with a thorough understanding of the agenda, board documents, and committee reports, with questions prepared and research completed is a HUGE asset to a board.

 In addition to meeting preparation, a great nonprofit board member will also be prepared for more casual events.
 Simply reviewing their contact list to think about who he or she could invite to an outreach event or offering a space for a committee meeting can take board membership to the next level.
 Preparedness can be simple, but powerful.